 The General Partner can manage an LPF if it is an investment fund manager that has either:

 - obtained an investment fund manager activity license from an EEA state;

 - obtained an activity license of a fund manager from FSA, or;

 In practice, most General Partners use the third option as it comes with the least restrictions for the activities of the fund, including no requirements to the share capital, to the own funds of an LPF, or to the board members of the General Partner personally.
 This option can be used if the General Partner only manages small funds.
 This means that the General Partner either:

-(1) manages less than EUR 100M total assets (incl. leverages) through all sub-funds, or
+(1) manages less than EUR 100M total assets (incl. leverages) through all funds, or

-(2) the fund manages less than EUR 500M total assets if all sub-funds are unleveraged and any investments made into any sub-funds do not allow exits within 5 years as of the date of the investments made.
+(2) the fund manages less than EUR 500M total assets if all managed funds are unleveraged and any investments made into any funds do not allow exits within 5 years as of the date of the investments made.

 Legal obligations of the General Partner

 The General Partners that are registered with the FSA are required to submit once a year to the FSA the data on its managed funds and the fund’s investment policies.